Splendid has high hopes for strong Mexican mango season

 “You have to be careful about shipping so early, because you can do more harm than good if fruit is not ready to eat,” said Schwing.
 “You want to make sure consumers have a ripe, sweet mango to eat so they come back for more.
 At that point, it’s important to educate them about the proper way to ripen a mango, either through point-of-sale materials or a QR code that brings them to a site with mango ripening tips.”

 But overall, the desire to promote fruit earlier is a good sign, according to Schwing.

-Schwing said ethnic supermarkets in particular do a great job of promoting mangos, especially the yellows/Ataulfos.
+Schwing said ethnic supermarkets do a great job of promoting mangos, especially the yellows/Ataulfos.

-“They not only sell a lot of whole fruit, but they push clamshells and full cases,” Ferniza said.
+“They not only sell a lot of whole fruit, but they push clamshells and full cases,” he said.
 “That means moving more volume, which helps the entire industry.”

 “Many retail buyers really look forward to Keitt season, because that variety has larger sizes that are in demand at retail,” said Schwing.
 “And it’s especially exciting for us at Splendid, because we are very proud of this region as it is our home turf, and we know what it takes to produce a ‘Splendid’ mango from there.”

 Schwing added that many of Splendid’s employees hail from Sinaloa and have been with the company for 20-plus years.

 “Splendid is a family-owned company, and family extends to these longtime employees who have so much pride in the company,” she said.